|

 Tremors of the voice and head also do not generally occur in Parkinson's but are commonly seen with ET.
 A patient suspected of ET should be examined while in a reclined or seated position with complete body support.

-Dystonic tremor is also often confused with ET.
-Patients with dystonia exhibit an abnormal, involuntary spasm or contraction of muscles in the face, neck, hand, or torso.
+Dystonic Tremor is also often confused with ET.
+Patients with dystonia exhibit abnormal, involuntary muscle spasms or contractions in the face, neck, hand, or torso.
 When muscles aren't used, they normally relax.
-With dystonia they do not, resulting in abnormal postures.
+With dystonia, they do not, resulting in abnormal postures.

 Finding the right doctor for ET